ezaborowski/Cohesity_Advanced_Services/PowerShell/objectSummaryPerCluster/README.md

   * -domains: Admin UI domain (comma separated)           - Required
   * -passwords: Admin UI password (comma separated)       - Optional
-  * -apiKeys: Admin UI apiKey (comma separated)           - Optional If no passwords or apiKeys are defined, you will be prompted for the password and it will be encrypted and stored locally on the machine that the script was run from.
+  * -apiKeys: Admin UI apiKey (comma separated)           - Optional
+    * -If no passwords or apiKeys are defined, you will be prompted for the password and it will be encrypted and stored locally on the machine that the script was run from.
   * -skipVersionChk: If set to True, will skip the PowerShell version check (is False by default)
-    Example: ./objectSummaryPerCluster.ps1 -skipVersionChk True
+    * -Example: ./objectSummaryPerCluster.ps1 -skipVersionChk True

 * To update the locally stored encrypted Password / APIkey: